jrp244/byu-cs324/lab-shell-pipeline/README.md

 tsh>
 ```

-This gives you can idea of what is being passed to `eval()`--a string (i.e.,
+This gives you an idea of what is being passed to `eval()`--a string (i.e.,
-a array of `char`, terminated by a null byte).
+an array of `char`, terminated by a null byte).
 But that single string needs
 to be parsed and then evaluated.
 Fortunately, there are some helper functions
 to help you with the parsing.